goat-farm/thefarm/README.md

 Howdy & welcome to the goat farm!

 TLDR -- super happy you found this weird little place.
 Please drop an intro on the Rising Stars page and check out our Barnyard Rules.
-Name dropping recommended for faster entry (srry bout it)
+If you have questions, find a CARE BARE or message !k8 on signal.
+Name dropping recommended for faster entry (srry bout it).

 Rising Stars is THE place to find your friends.
 Think of this post as a way to raise up that freak flag, watch it fly, and get inspired by everyone in the herd.